twostraws/Ignite/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Ignite was made by [Paul Hudson](https://twitter.com/twostraws), who writes [free Swift tutorials over at Hacking with Swift](https://www.hackingwithswift.com).
+Ignite was originally created by [Paul Hudson](https://twitter.com/twostraws), who writes [free Swift tutorials over at Hacking with Swift](https://www.hackingwithswift.com).
 It’s available under the MIT license, which permits commercial use, modification, distribution, and private use.

+Other contributors to Ignite include Henrik Christensen and Michael Freiwald – thank you!

 <p align="center">